yegor256/blog/_drafts/share.md

 I believe that there is a _win-win_ solution to this problem.
 Here is how we manage it.
 First of all, we make all his requests formal.
-We ask a client to create a new ticket for each request, properly explaining what is not clear how much details are expected in the explanation.
+We ask a client to create a new ticket for each request, properly explaining what is not clear and how much details are expected in the explanation.

 Second, we look at such requests positively &mdash; they are good indicators of certain inconsistencies in the software.
 If it's